 It is important to educate families about newborn screening during prenatal care, at the time of specimen collection and at the newborn pediatric visits.
 The American Academy of Pediatrics and the American Congress of Obstetrics and Gynecology publish recommendations regarding newborn screening, including recommendations for parental education.

 Newborn screening has the potential to save or greatly improve the life of a newborn, therefore, newborn screening is mandatory in New York State (Public Health Law Section 2500-a, 10 NYCRR Section 69-1.4).
 Written consent from the parent(s) is not required.
-For complete information on the specimen collection process, click here or use the secondary menu.
+Specimen Collection Instructions are provided here.

 All Newborn Screening test results are available in a report format seven days after the specimen is received.
 If there is a special health concern (i.e. family history of a disorder, symptom of a disorder), preliminary screening results may be available the day following receipt.
 Preliminary results can be obtained by calling (518) 473-7552.
 Confirmation of results depends on the specific verification test performed, with the longest procedures taking 3 business days.
 If abnormal results are obtained, the NBS program will notify the ordering physician.
-For complete information on obtaining results, click here or use the secondary menu.
+Instructions for obtaining results are provided here.

 For unsuitable or borderline specimens: A repeat sample is required as soon as possible.
 The results will be mailed to the hospital of birth designee and the responsible physician.
 The name of the responsible physician is listed on the blood collection form by the hospital of birth.
 Primary care providers should not assume that “no news is good news.”
 The Newborn Screening Program’s initial phone call to request a repeat is made to the hospital of birth.
 If a repeat is not received, a call is made to the responsible physician of record.